StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 TLS keywords
 ------------

-As usual, it is recommended to use all sticky buffers variant as they are offering more flexbility and better performance.
+As usual, it is recommended to use all sticky buffers variant as they are offering more flexibility and better performance.

 There is two classes of keywords, the one matching the TLS certificate information and the one matching on ja3 and ja3s data.